elpatron68/fftlrec/README.md

 - Ingress agent silbaer for the initial idea.
 - The Open Icon Library (http://openiconlibrary.sourceforge.net/).

-(7) Questions? - Answers!
+(8) Questions? - Answers!
 Q: Will there be a version for Chrome/Opera/Safari/Internet Explorer?
 A: Probably not.

 Q: Will there be a version for Linux, MacOS, iOS, Android, ...?
 A: Probably not.

+(9) Limitations
+In some (especially my) multiscreen environments fftlrec cannot determine the coordinates of the rectangle to grab when positioned on the secondary screen.
+Workaround: grab it on your primary screen or edit the coordinates in fftl.ini.

-(8) Version information
+(10) Version information
 v0.1        11/20/2013  Initial semi-public beta release
 v0.1.0.2    11/22/2013  Add an annotation (label) to the video
                         Add a logo to the video
                         Convert the video to animated GIF
                         Added logging
                         Added many more options to fftl.ini

-(9) Limitations
-In some (especially my) multiscreen environments fftlrec cannot determine the coordinates of the rectangle to grab when positioned on the secondary screen.
-Workaround: grab it on your primary screen or enter the coordinates in fftl.ini.